• Skip to primary navigation

 Print

-This Dry oil body spray is made with a few simple ingredients.
-Use it in the winter for dry skin, and in the summer for an after tanning treatment.
+Make your own homemade body oil to use in the winter for dry skin, and in the summer for an after tanning treatment.

 Course: Homemade Bath and Body